itsgoingd/projects-cli-companion/README.md

 Projects CLI Companion
 ======================

-**This repository contains a CLI tool for working with an internal proejcts management system, feel free to browse and reuse the code, but the tool itself is not meant for public use.**
+**This repository contains a CLI tool for working with an internal projects management system, feel free to browse and reuse the code, but the tool itself is not meant for public use.**

 ## Installation

 You can download [latest version as an executable phar archive](http://abyss.shadowfall.eu/projects-cli-companion).

-You need to set up the tool after downloading via `php projects-cli-companion.phat setup`.
+You need to set up the tool after downloading via `php projects-cli-companion.phar setup`.

 ## Usage

-This tool allows you to easily use a modern version control system with projects management server by creating a local GIT repository and providing tools for keeping it synchronized with remote SVN repository.
+This tool allows you to easily use a modern version control system with our projects management server by creating a local GIT repository and providing tools for keeping it synchronized with the remote SVN repository.

 ### Checkout